vasurya/pythontweets/README.md

   Then display the results in a piechart.

   Make a word cloud of the data frame using the package wordcloud.

+  As input, it takes the hastag that you want to search for.

   The output shows two plots - one with the sentiment analyis piechart and the other with the wordcloud.